KamranAzeem/kubernetes-katas/01-pods-deployments.md

 ```

 ## Creating a standalone pod:
-Often times you will need to create a pod, without making it a member of a deployment or daemon-set, or anything else.
+Often times you will need to simply create a pod, without making it a member of a deployment or anything else.
 For those instances, here is how you would create a standalone pod.

 ```
 apiVersion: v1